image

 3. Negative PPD yearly thereafter while enrolled in the program.

-• Students with a positive PPD must submit current documentation from their Medical Providers (on Health Providers Letterhead) stating that the student is negative for infective process.
+• Students with a positive PPD must submit current documentation from their Medical Providers (on Health Providers Letterhead) stating that the student is negative for the infective process.

-• Students whose responses indicate possibility of TB infection must submit documentation of medical evaluation and treatment, if applicable.
+• Students whose responses indicate the possibility of TB infection must submit documentation of medical evaluation and treatment, if applicable.

 • Students with a negative PPD on admission who convert to positive while enrolled in the program must submit documentation of medical evaluation and treatment.